izamghali/izamghali/README.md

 Hello, I'm a creative front-end developer based in Indonesia :indonesia:

-I'm currently learning Full-stack in [Codecademy](https://www.codecademy.com/learn/paths/full-stack-engineer-career-path) and three.js with [this guy](https://github.com/brunosimon) 🌱
+I'm currently learning Full-stack in [Codecademy](https://www.codecademy.com/learn/paths/full-stack-engineer-career-path) and three.js with [this guy](https://github.com/brunosimon) in [here](https://threejs-journey.com/) 🌱

 Check out my ongoing project, [Mixin' Jam](https://izamghali.github.io/mixin-jam/), a React web app where you can:
 - search for songs, artists, and albums from Spotify